Ridgewood High School (Florida)

 Ridgewood High School was a four-year public high school serving residential suburbs in New Port Richey, Florida on the Gulf of Mexico, part of the Pasco County Public School System in Pasco County, Florida.
-The school was founded on August 22, 1978, as a junior high school with the intent of it becoming the third high school in western Pasco County.
+The school was founded on August 22, 1978, as a junior high school with the intent of becoming the third high school in western Pasco County.

 As of the 2014–15 school year, the school had an enrollment of 1,133 students and 73.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.5:1.
 There were 787 students (69.5% of enrollment) eligible for free lunch and 98 (8.6% of students) eligible for reduced-cost lunch.

 The school closed at the end of the 2017–18 school year for conversion to Wendell Krinn Technical High School, a technical high school named after Ridgewood's first principal, Wendell Krinn.
 The school's closing ceremony took place on May 22, 2018, and was attended by faculty and alumni.
 The Tampa Bay Times wrote, "The community is losing its traditional high school, with sports teams and bands and the spirit that comes with sending generations to it."